Master of Arts

 Who can be admitted to the program?

 Students will be expected to be active members of Christian churches; persons of genuine Christian character, attitude, and behavior; have sufficient academic qualifications; and exhibit a call to serve Christ in the diverse and global ministries of His church, or who are committed to preparing and mobilizing as disciples for more effective ministry through His church.
 Students will include lay persons seeking academic and spiritual enrichment.
-B. H. Carroll Theological Institute will encourage diversity in race, ethnicity, national origin, and gender and will be open to persons from any Great Commission church.
+B. H. Carroll Theological Seminary will encourage diversity in race, ethnicity, national origin, and gender and will be open to persons from any Great Commission church.